-Substitution: Additional qualifying years of supervisory or management capacity experience may be substituted for the required education on a year-for-year basis.
+Substitution: Additional qualifying experience may be substituted for the required education on a year-for-year basis.
 One year (2000 hours) will be considered equivalent to thirty (30) semester units/forty-five (45) quarter units.

 This position may require the ability to transport work-related materials and equipment weighing up to 50lbs.

 Applicants must meet the minimum qualifications at the time of filing date unless otherwise noted.

 The stated desirable qualifications may be used to identify candidates advancing to the interview process and/or to identify job finalist(s) at the end of the selection process when referred for hiring.